rsingel/contextly-plugin-wordpress/readme.txt

 = Will Contextly slow down my site? =

-No. Our service works outside of Wordpress so we don't slow down your database or your page loads.
-We also wait to load the sidebars and the after-post widget until the rest of your site load, using asynchronous JavaScipt.
-And, if for some unforseen reasons Contextly temporarily stops working -- say if zombies destroy our server -- your site will still load quickly.
+No. Our service works outside of WordPress so we don't slow down your database or your page loads.
+Many related posts plugins use your database and can crash your site if you get substantial traffic.

+We also wait to load the sidebars and the after-post modules until the rest of your site loads, using asynchronous JavaScript.
+And, if for some unforeseen reasons Contextly temporarily stops working -- say if zombies destroy our servers -- your site will still load quickly.

 = How do I use Contextly to promote my event, email list, product, etc? =

-Go to Settings -> Contextly -> Settings.
+Go to Settings -> Contextly -> Settings —> Big Settings Button.
 Then look for Promo Links.
 Give us a title and an url of what you want to promote and we'll add it to the section you choose.

 = I just installed Contextly and I don't see related posts, just interesting ones.
 Where are they? =

-You discovered something interesting.
-Reload the story you just looked at and you will see related links.
-The first time someone visits an older post after you install Contextly, our service starts to analyze that post.
-The next visitor, even if they show up seconds later, will see related posts.
-For new posts, every visitor will see related posts, but when you preview a story, you will only see the ones you have chosen, not the ones we'll pick.
+It takes us a bit of time to learn and spider a site.
+Please give us an hour or two and if you still don’t see related stories, email us at info@contextly.com

 = Can I modify the way the content recommendations are displayed on my site? =